Trump's economic plans would worsen inflation, experts say

 Trump alarmed many economists in August by saying he would seek to have "a say" in the Fed's interest rate decisions.

-The Fed is the government's chief inflation-fighter.
-It attacks high inflation by raising interest rates to try to restrain borrowing and spending, slow the economy and cool the rate of price increases.
-In March 2022, the Fed initiated an aggressive series of rate hikes to combat the worst bout of inflation in four decades.
-From a peak of 9.1%, inflation has dropped back close to the Fed's 2% target.
+The Fed is the government’s chief inflation-fighter.
+It attacks high inflation by raising interest rates to restrain borrowing and spending, slow the economy and cool the rate of price increases.

-Economic research has found that the Fed and other central banks can effectively manage inflation only if they're kept independent of political pressure.
-That's because raising rates to fight inflation typically slows the economy and sometimes causes a recession.
-Politicians generally prefer that the Fed not raise rates, the result of which could imperil their re-elections.
+Economic research has found that the Fed and other central banks can properly manage inflation only if they're kept independent of political pressure.
+That's because raising rates can cause economic pain — perhaps a recession — so it's anathema to politicians seeking reelection.

 As president, Trump frequently hounded Jerome Powell, the Fed chair he had chosen, to lower rates to try to juice the economy.
 For many economists, Trump's public pressure on Powell exceeded even the attempts that Presidents Lyndon Johnson and Richard Nixon made to push previous Fed chairs to keep rates low — moves that were widely blamed for helping spur the chronic inflation of the late 1960s and '70s.